christinezyang/christinezyang.github.io/_posts/2022-01-17-buck-fig-finance.md

 title: Buck Fig Finance, or Why I Caused My Own Senior Year Crisis
 ---

 I'm in my last year of college.
-The previous semester, after disliking my summer internship experience, I spent a lot of time thinking about a latent crisis brewing under all the philosophy readings, homework sets, and efforts to reconnect with friends.
+The previous semester, after disliking my summer internship experience in finance, I spent a lot of time working through a latent crisis brewing under all my efforts to enjoy my final school year.
+Nearly all my friends have accepted return offers, while I am still unemployed.
 I carefully considered what I wanted to do, no --- what I even *could* do for a job that could take up half of my waking hours.
-This post details how I, who
+This post details how, after 3 years of being committed to finance, I suddenly decided to take a different path.

 ### Once upon a time...